 It had been agreed that a RR test campaigns different mechanical testing had to be performed in 2015 to check homogeneity of results and data produced by the different RUs, and to check also the good operation of the EDDI test request-test performing interface.
 EUROFER 97 was chosen as the representative material for the RR campaigns.
 A batch of material was made available by KIT for this purpose.
 The first stage of the RR campaigns is focused only on three kinds of tests: tensile tests, low cycle fatigue (LCF) tests and fracture toughness tests.
 A total of seven RUs (NRG volunteered for participating in RR during 2016) agreed to participate to the RR campaigns for at least a kind of mechanical test.
 Table 1 in the MAT-1.4.2-T2-D1 Summary overview document on Implementation of EDDI Testing Plan for 2015 shows the RUs that offered to perform RR tests and the kind of tests originally agreed.

-However, there has been a deviation from this original scheme: the conditions normally used by UPM for LCF tests were considered, after discussions, very different to the ones used by all the other RUs; for this reason, the UPM RR did not participate to the LCF RR campaign.
+However, there has been a deviation from this original scheme: the conditions normally used by UPM for LCF tests were considered, after discussions, very different to the ones used by all the other RUs; for this reason, UPM did not participate to the LCF RR campaign.

-The KIT provided the material for the different tests to the RUs that agreed to the RR, and namely:
+KIT provided the material for the different tests to the RUs that agreed to the RR, and namely:

 the samples for the tensile and fracture toughness tests have been provided as batches of EUROFER 97 steel, cut and heat treated by KIT; the single specimens have been machined by the different RUs accordingly to their own standards.